LorePlant/Lentil_GEI/README.md

 b <- plot_blup(mixed_mod, which = "gen", plot_theme = theme_metan_minimal())
 b
 ```
-This the ouput directacly from the Metan package.
-For a more personalzed output here is a ggplot option
+For a more personalzed output using a ggplot
 ```

   blup_yld<-data.frame(mixed_mod$YLD$BLUPgen)